 such symbols, pointing out that man has ignored the greatness of the Spirit while exalting that of the Flesh:

 “If one will ponder but for a while … one will surely discover all mysteries hidden in the terms ‘grave’, ‘tomb’, … ‘paradise’, and ‘hell’.
 But oh! how strange and pitiful!
 Behold, all the people are imprisoned within the tomb of self; and lie buried beneath the nethermost depths of worldly desire!
 Wert thou to attain to but a dewdrop of the crystal waters of divine knowledge, thou wouldst readily realize that true life is not the life of the flesh but the life of the spirit.
 For the life of the flesh is common to both men and animals, whereas the life of the spirit is possessed only by the pure in heart who have quaffed from the ocean of faith and partaken of the fruit of certitude.
-This life knoweth no death, and this existence is crowned by immortality … If by ‘life’ be meant this earthly life, it is evident that death must needs overtake it.”
+This life knoweth no death, and this existence is crowned by immortality. … If by ‘life’ be meant this earthly life, it is evident that death must needs overtake it.”
 (10)

 We have dealt generally with the title Son of God.
 We have shown that it is a title which is symbolic of one who represents the Father.
 Let us now be more specific.
 Let us examine the Old and the New Testament in an effort to determine the true meaning of the term itself; “Son of God”.